MongoEngine/mongoengine/docs/upgrade.rst

 There have been the following backwards incompatibilities from 0.4 to 0.5:

+# Choice options:

+Are now expected to be an iterable of tuples, with  the first element in each tuple being the actual value to be stored.
+The second element is the human-readable name for the option.

 # PyMongo / MongoDB

 map reduce now requires pymongo 1.11+ More methods now use map_reduce as db.eval